 \underline{\emph{Data structure, pre-processing and key scientific question}}.
-In this study, we used presurgical, T1-weighted post-contrast and T2-weighted/FLAIR images of 82 patients (26 women and 56 men) with histologically confirmed glioblastoma multiforme (GBM) and molecular data from The Cancer Genome Atlas (TCGA) database.
-(T1 and T2 indicate standard pulse sequences used in MR imaging; FLAIR is fluid attenuated inversion recovery.)
-The images were downloaded from The Cancer Imaging Archive and are publicly available at \texttt{https://www.cancerimagingarchive.net/}.
+In this study, we used presurgical, T1-weighted post-contrast and T2-weighted/FLAIR images of 82 patients (26 women and 56 men) with histologically confirmed glioblastoma multiforme (GBM)---an aggressive form of brain cancer---from The Cancer Genome Atlas (TCGA) database.
+The images were downloaded from The Cancer Imaging Archive at \texttt{https://www.cancerimagingarchive.net/} and are publicly available.
 We pre-processed the MR images and obtained 3-dimensional (3D) tumour volumes.
-Specifically, the images were registered spatially, followed by intensity bias correction using Medical Image Processing Analysis and Visualization software (v 6.0).13 The tumor region was segmented semi-automatically in 3D using the Medical Image Interaction Toolkit (\texttt{MITK.org}).
+Specifically, the images were registered spatially, followed by intensity bias correction using Medical Image Processing Analysis and Visualization software (MIPAV v6.0.0).
+The tumor region was segmented semi-automatically in 3D using the Medical Image Interaction Toolkit (\texttt{MITK.org}).
 Tumor regions were defined as a combination of the T1-contrast enhancing region as well as the FLAIR hyperintense region, or specifically, the regions common to the T1-enhancing signal and FLAIR hyperintensity; this captures a combination of the tumor's enhancing component as well as the infiltrative edema component.
 The T1-weighted post-contrast and FLAIR tumor regions were delineated separately by a qualified neurosurgeon using the Medical Image Interaction Toolkit.
 The in-plane resolution of the image was $1 \text{mm} \times 1 \text{mm}$.
-In our analysis we considered T1 intensities from only the segmented regions; see image in Figure \ref{preprocessing} where the segmented region is outlined in black.
+Our analysis was based on T2-weighted intensities from \emph{only} the segmented regions; see image in Figure \ref{preprocessing} where the segmented region is outlined in black.